SmokeySam/My_Portfolio/README.md

 - Within my skill section it is broken into 3 rows : Frontend, Backend and Other.
 Each row has a icon followed by the heading of the skill and the technologies used beaneath.

-* At the end of the webpage are my social accounts : Linkedln, GitHub, Dribbble, Twitter and Instagram.
+* At the end of the webpage are my social accounts : Linkedln, GitHub, Dribbble.
+Some of which dont show on mobile or tablet view in the navbar.

 # Testing :